 The Chinese side is also installing a radar with an active phased antenna array in Shuangyashan City District in Heilongjiang Province.
 Its range is 5.5 thousand km.
 In other words, in response to the deployment of the THAAD missile defense system in South Korea with an 800 km range radar, Beijing has begun installing radars with a much larger coverage area.

 However, the subject of discussion should not revolve around the complete breakdown of economic ties.
 The symptomatic fact is that a Chinese consortium led by Shanghai Salvage has been carrying out the significant for Koreans work of salvaging and transporting the sunken ferryboat Sevo at a cost of 85 billion won since August last year.

 In actuality, therefore, it is much easier to talk about Beijing’s equally oriented policy, in which it is seeking to defend its national interests.
 Moreover, University of Foreign Languages of Tianjin Professor Jian Lunfan notes the important fact that Chinese authorities would rather not allow full-scale anti-Korean protest actions to unfold in the country.

 As he puts it, “Dissatisfaction within the Chinese society by the moves of the South Korean government in allowing the United States to place its missile defense system on South Korean territory is much, much stronger than it looks.”

 Konstantin Asmolov, PhD in History, Leading Research Fellow at the Center for Korean Studies of the Institute of Far Eastern Studies of the Russian Academy of Sciences, exclusively for the online magazine “New Eastern Outlook.”

-Posted by Jim W. Dean, Managing Editor on April 22, 2017, With 2032 Reads Filed under WarZone.
+Posted by Jim W. Dean, Managing Editor on April 22, 2017, With 2049 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.